zeusgodyt/PACO-Package-Confuser/README.md

 ├── popup.js # UI logic & Chrome messaging
 ├── style.css # Clean, responsive UI styling
 ├── icons/ # Extension icon set

+## 📘 Attribution

+GitHub logo used under fair use as per [GitHub Brand Guidelines](https://github.com/logos).
+This project is not affiliated with or endorsed by GitHub.